Westie/OUTRAGEbot/Readme.txt

 Licence
 -------

- The contents of this file are covered by my licence, where this can be found at http://www.typefish.co.uk/licences/.
+The contents of this repo are MIT.
+Go find the MIT licence somewhere, it's probably the three clause one.
+Just don't be stupid, okay? :)

 Installation